ginnfx/GBAplus/README.md

 A WIP Game Boy Advance emulator written in C++ with SDL2.
  It runs as a desktop app (SDL2 + Dear ImGui) with a cover-art game library, save states, and display options.
-Hardware behaviour follows the GBATEK documentation and the ARM7TDMI Technical Reference Manual, with mGBA as the reference emulator for accuracy cross-checks.
+Hardware behaviour follows the GBATEK documentation and the ARM7TDMI Technical Reference Manual, with mGBA as the reference emulator for accuracy

 ## Download